brainbot-com/ethevents/docs/tutorials/block-explorer.rst

 For the specifics of the ``json2html`` templating syntax, please refer to the `documentation <http://json2html.com/docs/>`__.
-Here the string literals will get parsed.The text inside the curly bracket notation will be interpreted as parameters.
+Here the string literals will get parsed.
+The text inside the curly bracket notation will be interpreted as parameters.
 It will get substituted with the parameter's value later on.